AdobeDocs/experience-manager-65.en/help/assets/launch.md

 ## Using the Dynamic Media Viewers extension {#using-the-dynamic-media-viewers-extension}

-As mentioned in [Use cases for the integration](#use-cases-for-the-integration), it is possible to track Dynamic Media viewers with the new Adobe Launch integration in AEM Sites and by using embed code.
+As mentioned in [Use cases for the integration](#use-cases-for-the-integration), it is possible to track Dynamic Media viewers with the new Experience Platform Launch integration in AEM Sites and by using embed code.

 ### Tracking Dynamic Media viewers in AEM Sites {#tracking-dynamic-media-viewers-in-aem-sites}

 To track Dynamic Media viewers in AEM Sites, all steps listed under the [Configuring all the integration pieces](#configuring-all-the-integration-pieces) section must be performed.
-Specifically, you must create the IMS configuration and the Adobe Launch Cloud Configuration.
+Specifically, you must create the IMS configuration and the Experience Platform Launch Cloud Configuration.

 Following proper configuration, any Dynamic Media viewer that you add to a Sites page, using a WCM component supported by Dynamic Media, automatically tracks data to Adobe Analytics, or Adobe Analytics for Video, or both.